Inferno (operating system): A timeline of various device ports

+Hosted Inferno64 is limited to modern 64-bit platforms such as macOS 12, Windows 11, 9front, and Android 10 or later.

 Distribution

 Inferno 4th edition was released in early 2005 as free software.
 Specifically, it was dual-licensed under two structures.
 Users could either obtain it under a set of free software licenses, or they could obtain it under a proprietary license.
 In the case of the free software license scheme, different parts of the system were covered by different licenses, including the GNU General Public License, the GNU Lesser General Public License, the Lucent Public License, and the MIT License, excluding the fonts, which are sub-licensed from Bigelow and Holmes.

 In March 2021, all editions were relicensed under mainly the MIT License.
+Inferno64 continues under the same MIT License.